 Sign at 80m

-Vehicles weighing over 7.5 t and vehicles with trailers are required by law to stop immediately after passing the single-stripe signpost (sign 162/80m sign) when the railroad crossing is closed or a train is approaching.
+Class 2 vehicles and vehicles with trailers are required by law to stop immediately after passing the single-stripe signpost (sign 162/80m sign) when the railroad crossing is closed or a train is approaching.
 This requirement enables faster moving vehicles to pass slower vehicles before reaching the crossing.